 Health and Safety Management:-

-- Systematic use of techniques to identify and remove hazards, the control of risks which remain, and the use of techniques to influence the behavior and encourage safe attitudes.
+- The systematic use of techniques to identify and remove hazards, the control of risks that remain, and the use of techniques to influence the behavior and encourage safe attitudes.
 This is the primary responsibility of safety management.

 Practical Objectives of Safety Management:-